 - Development design factored in the provisions for human health and safety, including 1) the provisions for mining operations as provided by the Mines and Geosciences Bureau for setbacks, and 2) the guidelines to protect people and their sources of livelihood.
 For example, the provisions are: a) safety factors of equipment to ensure minimizing environmental impact during operations, b) benching method to be employed in limestone quarrying, and c) optimized blasting frequency vs. magnitude of blast. - In terms of technology, Asturias Industries Inc. opts to implement a full cement plant instead of a stand-alone grinding facility since the raw materials for the cement production is already present in the proposed project site.
 However, Phase 1 of the project will only include the construction and operation of the cement grining facility of Line 1.
-The full cement plant for Line 1 will happen during the Phase 2 of the project.
-The process that will be used for the cement production is a dry-process thus, minimizing the water requirement.
-The technology proposed will also involve the recovery of heat from the furnace which will be used internally to save on power requirement.
+The full cement plant for Line 1 will happen during the Phase 2 of the project. - There are two types of process involved in the cement production; the wet process and the dry process.
+Asturias will be using the dry process because of its minimal water requirement.
+The savings in fuel cost by using the dry process vs the wet process is the compelling reason why modern cement plants use the dry process. - The technology proposed will also involve the recovery of heat from the furnace which will be used internally to save on power requirement.